Sabrina (Cameroonian singer): Career

 She manifests her attraction to the world of music from a very young age.
 At the age of eight, she started to learn singing in the Bafoussam church choir.
 Then, she moved to Yaounde and it was at the bilingual high school that she developed her singing talents with some classmates.
 Distinguishing herself by her talent, sober and simple, she began to rub shoulders with the small studios of the capital.
 Shortly after, she was spotted by the label Afrobit Productions during a casting where she was unanimously accepted.

-Her career began in 2020 with Afrobit Productions and is marked by a growing career.
-Thanks to a repertoire that borrows as much from the variety as from the standards of Afropop music, the young singer manages to make a place for herself in the African musical landscape with an album called "Love Agenda" and several other singles that are growing in success.
-With sports playing an important role in her career, she has a dedicated gym provided by her label.
+Her career began in 2020 with Afrobit Productions.
+Because of a repertoire that borrows as much from the variety as from the standards of Afropop music, the young singer managed to make a place for herself in the African musical landscape with an album called "Love Agenda" and several other singles.
+With sports playing a large role in her career, she has a dedicated gym provided by her label.

-While making her way, She will surprise music lovers during her collaboration in 2021 with Koffi Olomide on Abele, a successful title that made her known to the general public in Central Africa and West Africa.
+She collaborated in 2021 with Koffi Olomide on Abele, a title that made her known to the general public in Central Africa and West Africa.

 In just a few years on the professional scene, Sabrina Love began to attract international attention.
 In February 2023, she was the only Cameroonian artist invited to Lagos, for the Soundcity MVP Awards Festival, alongside other Nigerian A-List artists such as Davido, Burna Boy and Tems.

 In 2023 Sabrina is nominated for the first time at the Canal 2'Or in the category Best female Afro urban music artist.